phanumat/Documentation/device-type-developers-guide/tiles-metadata.rst

 Tiles
 =====

-Tiles define how devices are visually represented in the SmartThings mobile application.
+Tiles define how devices are visually represented in the PEA HiVE mobile application.
 Every Device Handler specifies how the device will appear in the mobile application by specifying one or more tiles.

 ----